 - Cultural values

 The HCV Approach and the HCS Approach are both conservation decision making tools used to identify and protect forests, and both approaches use community consultation, land cover mapping, desk top analysis and some field survey to delineate high value forests.

 The real difference between the two approaches is in the way they stratify vegetation classes.
 The HCV Approach stratifies vegetation based on ecosystem attributes and function, while the HCS Approach stratifies vegetation based on potential carbon stock and patch viability.

 The evolution of HCS

 A new HCS Approach toolkit was released in May 2017, following extensive stakeholder consultation and field trials.
-The new approach incorporates other conservation decision making tools such as HCV and Free, Prior and Informed Consent (FRIC).
+The new approach incorporates other conservation decision making tools such as HCV and Free, Prior and Informed Consent (FPIC).

 It is expected that the HCS Approach will continue to expand beyond the palm oil and timber industries, and be adopted by rubber and soy producers who are planning future forest conversion.

 The role of HCS in the Landscape Approach

 Land use planning at a landscape level is unlikely to use the full HCS Approach, given the detailed field survey required to stratify vegetation classes.
 Incorporating HCS Approach principles into any land use planning process is likely to generate a valuable perspective for landscape scale decisions.
 Stratifying landscapes based on potential carbon stock, should assist the land use planning process identify and prioritise viable areas of high value forest.